mbabynames search ✿

 Mira Vivienne

-"noble and strong" (Mira) meets "alive" (Vivienne).
+"wonderful" (Mira) meets "alive" (Vivienne).
 The combination reads as complete.
 Neither name overshadows the other.
 Vivienne starts with a soft V, which glides naturally from Mira's ending.

 Mira Celeste